Now that inserting

 Figure 2: Insert Pictures dialog box

-- Type in the keyword(s) within the box placed next to the Bing Image Search option and press
+Type in the keyword(s) within the box placed next to the Bing Image Search option and

-Enter key.
-In Figure 2, above you can see that we choose "apple" as our keyword, shown
+press Enter key.
+In Figure 2, above you can see that we choose "globe" as our keyword, shown

 highlighted in red within Figure 2, above.